rvillamil/vws-js-lib/README.md

 Mainly uses a module called [cheerio](https://github.com/cheeriojs/cheerio) by Matthew Mueller which implements a subset of jQuery specifically designed for server use.

-Other module is [request-promise](https://github.com/request/request-promise), "the simplified HTTP request client 'request' with Promise support.
-Powered by Bluebird"

 Currently websites scraped list:

 - [descargas2020.org](https://descargas2020.org/)